glasgowm148/ergonaut-handbook/dApps/ergodex.md

 - [spectrum.fi](https://spectrum.fi/)  | new landing-page URL for project/ DEX
 - [SpectrumDocs](https://docs.spectrum.fi/) | detailed overview and usage guides

-> "Over time we realized that the ambitions of our team went beyond just a DEX, so we decided to transform our project into something more.
-We called it Spectrum."
+> "**Over time we realized that the ambitions of our team went beyond just a DEX, so we decided to transform our project into something more.
+We called it Spectrum.**"
 {.is-success}